If your boiler regularly breaks down, makes funny noises or struggles to heat your home – you probably need a new one.

 Boiler grants

-Boiler grants are non-repayable, so you will receive a new boiler for free or far below its standard price (including installation).
-If you think you meet the criteria you can go to the Boiler Grants website and fill out a quick form to see if you’re eligible.
+Boiler grants are non-repayable, so you’ll get a new boiler for free or far below its standard price (including installation).